 The housing allowance is based on the first-year room rate in the University College Houses.
-Starting with the Class of 2024, students are required to live in on-campus housing during their first two years of enrollment.
+Students are required to live in on-campus housing during their first two years of enrollment.

 The meal allowance represents the cost of the first-year dining plan through Penn Dining.
-Students are required to participate in a meal plan during their first year of enrollment.
+Students are required to participate in a meal plan during their first two years of enrollment.